Describe A Hotel You Stayed In An Interesting, Unusual Experience

 They might have a busy schedule, so not staying with them means you won't give them any extra responsibilities as a guest.

 There's also the fact that a hotel may be more conveniently located than wherever your relative lives.
-You might need to got to the city.
+You might need to go to the city.
 But if your relative lives in the country, it might be inconvenient.

 Of course, when you stay with a relative at their place, you don't normally tip them!
 But bear in mind that you should bring them a gift to say thank you for offering you accommodation while on your trip.

-There are various versions of IELTS test cue cards which feature hotels as the topic.
 You should practice creating model answers including useful vocabulary to describe the features of a hotel you like/dislike.
-Also, how to describe services, and the manager, and staff.
+Also, how to describe services, the manager, and staff.

 Practice will make you feel more confident when you take your test.